sync-tv/bootstrap-multiselect/README.md

 ![Example of a multiselect.](example.png?raw=true "Example of a multiselect.")

-##Additions
+## Additions

-few options has been add :
+Few options has been add :
     - includeSelectNoneOption
     - selectNoneJustVisible
     - selectNoneText